 Unsure where to begin after a diabetes diagnosis?
 These tips are a good starting point:

-7. Find healthy ways to manage stress.
+- Find healthy ways to manage stress.
 Stress hormones can cause your blood sugar to rise.
-It’s impossible to entirely avoid stress, but it’s important to take steps to manage it effectively so that it doesn’t cause health problems.
+It’s impossible to entirely avoid stress, but it’s important to take steps to manage stress effectively so that it doesn’t cause health problems.
 Look for ways to lessen the harmful effects of stress, such as meditation, prayer, yoga, a hobby, or spending time with friends.

 These tips can help you manage your blood sugar and live your best life.
 Talk with your healthcare team about what else you can do to stay healthy.